 Let them know what you want them to do (give an honest review of your cuisine) and how you'll compensate them for it, and then let fate take its course.

-When researching influencers, it's also essential to look into what type of promotions they do.
+When researching influencers, it's also essential to look into the types of promotions they offer.

 You may read online that "Person A" is a very popular local food influencer - the kind of person people are paying attention to and engaging with.